Fx-Professional-Services/HorizonDocs/Horizon User Guide/03 Customers/Create and Manage Customer and Payment Records.md

     - Click **Save** at the bottom right corner of the form.

 ## Create a Payment Record

+Follow these steps to create a payment record:

 ### Navigate to Customers